 - Storage of the vehicle - Including transportation to put the car into storage.
 It costs the lease company money to store the vehicle, assuming they don't want to sell it right away.
 They won't be happy footing the bill so this falls to you!

-- Taxes associated with leasing - You might have to pay any outstanding tax left on the car (road tax).
+- Taxes associated with leasing - Since road is included in the cost of the lease, you might have to pay any outstanding tax left on the car.

 - Negative equity - In some particularly harsh lease contracts, they will charge you the difference between the lease amount and the residual value of the car.